Looking for a full run down on the Siberian Husky dog breed?

 They are tough, determined and self sufficient with their arctic dog temperament.

 At this blog post you can view a beautiful white Siberian who lives in Hawaii.

 Siberian Husky Lifespan

 How long do huskies live

-A Siberian is a hardy, relatively healthy breed that have an average lifespan of 12-15 years.
+A hardy, relatively healthy dog breed Siberian Huskies have an average lifespan of 12-15 years.

 Is there a more striking dog than a husky?

 Arguably one of the most beautiful dog breeds, although huskies resemble their wolf ancestors in appearance they are no more related to these Northern Predators than the Chihuahua or Great Dane.
 Compact and lean the Siberian Husky is a medium sized dog with well-defined muscle and no excess fat.

 They are extremely intelligent and sometimes difficult to train for less experienced owners.

 The head should be in proportion to the body and as with most Spitz-type dogs resemble a fox with sharp chiseled features.
 Siberian huskies ears should be tri-angular in shape and fairly close together standing erect with slightly rounded tips and thickly furred both inside and out.